Nerwyn/android-tv-card/README.md

   - Hold actions for default keys `up`, `down`, `left`, `right`, `volume_up`, `volume_down`, `delete`, and `forward_delete` are set to `repeat` by default but can be changed using custom actions.
   - Time between repeats can be changed by setting `repeat_delay` globally in the root of the config or for a specific custom action.
 - Configure the touchpad to perform alternate actions by using multiple fingers.
-- Use buttons and the touchpad in an alternate mometary mode where different actions are fired on the initial press and release.
+- Use buttons and the touchpad in an alternate momentary mode where different actions are fired on the initial press and release.

 **Better row handling and columns**